holzschu/llvm/README.txt

    - map std* to thread_std* in DynamicLibrary.inc, map thread_std* to the external values.

 - we can't generate llvm IR while linking, but we can link several IR files with llvm-link
 - how to add new libraries to IR file?
-How to load them? "nm" works on embedded binaries.
+How to load them? "nm" works on embedded binaries, so we could extract the symbols from libraries.
+It won't work on system libraries, or will it?
 - where to place include files for on-system compilation?

-- stability issues when using nm <library> | grep " T ".
+X stability issues when using nm <library> + output redirection.
 Crashes occasionally with a SIGPIPE.
-Could be caused by stderr being unbuffered, while stdout is buffered.
-Tries to write to stdout, with Unbuffered == true.
-Means stdout has been closed.
+Got more stable by reducing buffer size in raw_ostream.cpp from SIZE_MAX >> 1 to 1024.
+Maybe we can increase the buffer size a bit.

 Analysis information:
 ---------------------